 Some leading eCommerce websites in Pakistan include:

-According to reports, 95 percent of e-companies recieve payments for their online orders via cash-on-delivery.
+According to industry reports, 95 percent of e-companies receive payments for their online orders via cash-on-delivery.
 This increases the liquidity requirements for e-commerce companies and also forces them to have dedicated teams that manage cash receipts for the company, thereby raising operational costs.
-The larger players in the e-commerce space have started to utilize digital payments, and are optimistic that the industry will come together to coax consumers into moving away from cash-on-delivery to online payments.
+The larger players in the e-commerce space have started to utilize digital payments and are optimistic that the industry will come together to coax consumers into moving away from cash-on-delivery to online payments.
 Digital payments also represent a hurdle for Pakistan’s e-commerce sector.
 While a number of products like EasyPaisa, JazzCash, and uPaisa – which are mobile banks - are available today, none of them have high market penetration.
 This, coupled with the fact that only 24 percent of the country’s population has a bank account, significantly increases the cost of doing business for e-commerce companies.

 With the introduction of 3G/4G services, internet penetration has risen rapidly.
 Internet subscriber growth in Pakistan is averaging over 35 percent per year and total subscribers crossed over 100 million marks.
 Cheap smartphones, low cost of 3G/4G services, and a consumer-goods obsessed middle class have meant that Pakistan’s e-commerce sector is “mobile first”: some e-commerce start-ups claim that over 75 percent of their total business is online.

 Major Buying Holidays

-E-commerce entrepreneurs enjoy heavy traffic on Pakistani holidays and event season such as Eid-ul-Fitr (April), Eid-ul-Adha (July), Black Friday, New Year and Wedding Season (October through April).
-Major sporting events can also drive purchases of related equipment and apparel.
+E-commerce entrepreneurs enjoy heavy traffic on Pakistani holidays and event seasons such as Eid-ul-Fitr (April), Eid-ul-Adha (July), Black Friday, New Year and Wedding Season (October through April).
+Major sporting events can also drive purchases of related equipment and merchandise.